facebook

 Where to Use a Daybed

-Most daybeds come with a twin-size mattress offering an additional sleeping space for sleepovers at a moment's notice while still using the top part as a seating area during the day.
+Most daybeds come with a twin-size mattress, offering additional sleeping space for sleepovers at a moment's notice while still using the top part as a seating area during the day.
 This extra space is handy in a guest or kid's room, where you may need to accommodate additional sleepers.

 A daybed being used in a nursery room (credit: Hope Austin Interiors)